A Recent Study Reveals That Travelling Makes You Feel Younger

 BRB, packing my bags.

-Recent studies reveal that travelling may not only broaden our horizons but also slow down the aging process.
+Recent studies reveal that travelling may not only broaden our horizons but also slow down the ageing process.
 This groundbreaking research offers a new perspective on the potential health benefits of exploring the world.

 Also read: Solo Travel: Why It is Good for the Soul

-The entropy theory of aging
+The entropy theory of ageing

 Image credit: Chait Goli via Canva Pro